 Step 8.
 Open your Excel file and you will not have to enter any password.

 Even though there are lots of effective password recovery tools for Excel, some Excel users do not fully trust these tools.
 Many of them are scared that they may lose the data in their files, but fortunately, there is a solution for these people.
-They can open their password-protected Excel files without using the software.
+It can fix the issue of the forgotten password for Excel without using any 3rd-party software.
 Here are the steps to follow;

 Step 1.
 Create a new folder and move the Excel file you want to open into this folder.